 Advantages of Arch Linux:

 Arch Linux follows a rolling release model, this essentially means that you get all the new features and updates as soon as they roll out.
-There is no need for versions when updating and upgrading your system boils down to a simple command mentioned below.
+When updating and upgrading your system boils down to a simple command mentioned below, there is no need for versions.

 Arch is what you want it to be: